Sciss/SceneryScalaExamples/README.md

 select the number of the example.
 For convenience, the [sbt extras]() script by Paul Phillips is included, licensed under BSD 3-clause.
 So if you do not want to install sbt, just use `./sbt run`.

+Some demos, such as `BoxedProteinExample` require models that have to be [downloaded separately](https://github.com/scenerygraphics/scenery#examples), because they are quite large (over 100 MB zipped).
+However, you can just use `sbt download-demo-models` to install them inside the project's base directory.

 Note that you get an eviction warning `graphics.scenery:spirvcrossj:0.2.4 -> 0.2.6`.
 This is because I could not use the 0.2.4 version from Maven Central.
 So far this did not seem to cause problems.